alefragnani/vscode-bookmarks/README.md

 ```
 > This workaround should be temporary, until a proper research and suggested APIs are available

-## Activity Bar
+## Side Bar

-The **Bookmarks** are now presented in its own Activity Bar, giving you more free space in your Explorer bar.
+The **Bookmarks** are now presented in its own **Side Bar**, giving you more free space in your Explorer view.
 You will have a few extra commands available:

 * Jump to a bookmark, simply clicking in the bookmark item
 * Remove a bookmark, right clicking in the bookmark item
 * Clear the bookmark's file, right-clickin in the file item

 ![Treeview](images/bookmarks-activity-bar.gif)

+> The `bookmarks.treeview.visible` setting was deprecated.
+If you don't want to see the **Bookmarks** icon in the Activity Bar, right-click and uncheck it from the context menu.

 ## Project and Session Based